w3f/Grants-Program/application-BikaProject.md

 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 1

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

 If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.
+This is Pr from the first Bika project

 ### Overview
 What is Bika Token?